zivid/zivid-ros/README.md

 You must use service `load_settings_from_file` or `load_settings_2d_from_file` and provide a .yml file to set the Zivid capture settings.
 See [Services](#services) for more info.

+The ROS 1 driver for SDK < 2.14.0 can be found on the branch ros1-master, [available here](https://github.com/zivid/zivid-ros/tree/ros1-master).
 The ROS 2 driver can be found on the master branch, [available here](https://github.com/zivid/zivid-ros/tree/master).

 [![Build Status][ci-badge]][ci-url]